 1. Low Cost

 CWDM is much cheaper than DWDM because of hardware costs.
 CWDM system uses cooled lasers that is much cheaper than DWDM uncooled lasers.
 In addition, The price of DWDM transceivers is typically four or five times more expensive than that of their CWDM modules.
-Even the operating costs of DWDM is higher than CWDM.
+Even the operating costs of the DWDM is higher than CWDM.
 So CWDM is an ideal choice for those who have a limitation in funding.

 2. Power Requirement